Sianes/TFM/repeats.md

 # Finding Repetitive Elements in Transcriptomes

-For the purpose of characterizing repetitive elements in the transcriptomes we will use [RepeatMasker](https://www.repeatmasker.org/) and [RepeatModeler](https://www.repeatmasker.org/RepeatModeler/).
+For the purpose of characterizing repetitive elements in the genome and transcriptomes we will use [RepeatMasker](https://www.repeatmasker.org/) and [RepeatModeler](https://www.repeatmasker.org/RepeatModeler/).

 1. Install software